mirageglobe/zenifywp/README.md

 ## Roadmap / Bugs

+- share social media snippet code at end of page
 - [fixed] default value of getopt should be top
 - [done] using options for enabling / disabling display author
 - [done] using options for displaying menuboxtop/bottom/leftside